 Inside Philanthropy is closely tracking what public health funders are doing and everything we learn is captured in this guide.
-All the profiles of funders and program officers here are updated regularly.
+All the funder profiles below are updated regularly and we often add new ones.
+Only paid subscribers can access these resources (subscribe here).

 The philanthropic arm of the over-50 advocacy group takes a rigorous, evidence-based approach to its grantmaking; funding interests in health include food security, nutrition education and prevention of isolation.